Fractured Magic: Egil Interlude V

 He followed the address Roman gave to a corner of Alfheim he’d never been in.
 It was one of the less-than-glittering neighborhoods of the golden city, where people on dusty, dirty streets gave him curious glances when they brushed shoulders on the sidewalk.
 The building itself was small, a half-timbered little thing with a butcher’s shop on the first floor.
 Leandros went around the building and climbed the rickety steps to the second floor, planning what he might say to Roman, what they could talk about when not working.

-All of his ideas fled his mind when Roman answered the door.
+All those ideas fled his mind when Roman answered the door.
 All he managed was a choked-off, “Good morning.”

 Roman smiled and stepped aside to let him in.

 The apartment was…barren.
 Nothing more could be said for it.
-It consisted of only a kitchen, a lavatory, and the main room, and hardly any personal effects could be found in the latter.
+It consisted of only a kitchen, a lavatory, and the main room, and hardly any personal effects could be found in any of those small rooms.
 Leandros tried not to stare at Roman’s bed as they both settled on the ground with their assignment papers spread out in front of them.

 “I think we’ve earned ourselves a break,” he said, stretching his arms over his head.